Allen-Ho-0302/Building-Individually-Targeted-Improvement-Plan-for-Hitters/README.md

 # Building Individually Targeted Improvement Plan for Hitters
-Group players according to their ability to do damage on contact.
-Then build individually targeted improvement plans for all of the hitters.
-Data include pitch level Trackman data from games and swing level Blast Motion data from practice.
+Group players according to their swing mechanism using Blast data from practice.
+Then build individually targeted improvement plans for all groups of hitters by looking at their Trackman data from games.
+I also built models to come up with my own xwOBA to further evaluate their performance.

-The ipynb file contains the complete version
+The ipynb file contains the complete version of the research.

-The rmd file only contains the half of it now
+The rmd file only contains half of the research now.